How to Build a Content Marketing Funnel That Converts (Template)

 CoSchedule started has an online scheduling tool for business owners of different sizes and has been able to add new features to their product.

-Now CoSchedule has a headline analyzer tool, Google Chrome extension, and many more amazing features.
+Now CoSchedule has Headline Analyzer Studio, a Google Chrome extension, and many more amazing features.

 So how on earth were they able to achieve this?